KTH/devops-course/contributions/course-automation/lerjevik-renstr/README.md

 * The code for the task is available
     * Yes, please see repository [here](https://github.com/dmariel/devops-course/tree/course-automation/.github).
 Furthermore, we believe that the repository is properly [documentated](https://github.com/dmariel/devops-course/edit/course-automation/contributions/course-automation/lerjevik-renstr/README.md). **Thus, we believe that the criteria for "Pass with distinction" is fulfilled.**
 * The task is praised by the other students of this course
-    * This is a bit difficult to determine since our functionality has not yet been launched.
-However, so far, we have recieved positive feedback when we've mentioned the idea to other students.
+    * Yes, so far, we have recieved positive feedback when we've mentioned the idea to other students.

 ## Using the functionality